hardikp/hardikp.github.io/books.md

 ## 2023

 1. Guns, Germs, and Steel by Jared Diamond
+1. An Immense World by Ed Yong
+1. Dopamine Nation: Finding Balance in the Age of Indulgence by Anna Lembke
 1. Breath: The New Science of a Lost Art by James Nestor
 1. How to Change: The Science of Getting from Where You Are to Where You Want to Be
 1. Einstein: His Life and Universe by Walter Isaacson